Mets rally past Braves 4-3 on Taijeron's single in 9th (Sep 26, 2017) | FOX Sports

 Mets rally past Braves 4-3 on Taijeron’s single in 9th (Sep 26, 2017)

-NEW YORK (AP) Travis Taijeron singled home the winning run with one out in the bottom of the ninth inning and the New York Mets rallied late to beat the Atlanta Braves 4-3 on Tuesday night.
+Travis Taijeron singled home the winning run with one out in the bottom of the ninth inning and New York rallied late to beat the Atlanta Braves 4-3 on Tuesday.

+”It means the world, you know?
+Especially as a kid growing up, you’re thinking about opportunities like this and you see guys hitting walk-offs when you’re a kid and you’re fired up about that,” Taijeron said.

+The 28-year-old rookie was selected by the Mets in the 18th round of the 2011 draft and spent the last three years at Triple-A Las Vegas, compiling a .274 batting average with 69 homers and 237 RBIs.

 Taijeron, who struck out his previous two times up, hit a line drive over the head of left fielder Jace Peterson to win it.